German language: Namibia

-South Africa
+Rest of Africa

 An estimated 12,000 people speak German or a German variety as a first language in South Africa, mostly originating from different waves of immigration during the 19th and 20th centuries.
 One of the largest communities consists of the speakers of "Nataler Deutsch", a variety of Low German concentrated in and around Wartburg.
 The South African constitution identifies German as a "commonly used" language and the Pan South African Language Board is obligated to promote and ensure respect for it.

+Cameroon was also a colony of the German Empire from the same period (1884 to 1916).
+However, German was replaced by French and English, the languages of the two successor colonial powers, after its loss in World War I. Nevertheless, since the 21st century, German has become a popular foreign language among pupils and students, with 300,000 people learning or speaking German in Cameroon in 2010 and over 230,000 in 2020.
+Today Cameroon is one of the African countries outside Namibia with the highest number of people learning German.

 North America

 In the United States, German is the fifth most spoken language in terms of native and second language speakers after English, Spanish, French, and Chinese (with figures for Cantonese and Mandarin combined), with over 1 million total speakers.
 In the states of North Dakota and South Dakota, German is the most common language spoken at home after English.
 As a legacy of significant German immigration to the country, German geographical names can be found throughout the Midwest region, such as New Ulm and Bismarck (North Dakota's state capital), plus many other regions.

 A number of German varieties have developed in the country and are still spoken today, such as Pennsylvania Dutch and Texas German.